bcomnes/node-handbook/README.md

 ### [nodeschool.io: javascripting](https://github.com/sethvincent/javascripting)

-We will revisit [nodeschool.io](http://nodeschool.io/) in the soon, but for now the `javascripting` nodeschool adventure is a good place to start learning javascript.
+We will revisit [nodeschool.io](http://nodeschool.io/) in the near future, but for now the `javascripting` nodeschool adventure is a good place to start learning javascript.
 It may be a bit steep for absolute beginners.
 Read through the [`get going`](http://nodeschool.io/#get-going) section to get up and running.

 For those who know their way around `npm` already: